 Here’s the major attractions.

-There are booths from 32 “countries” (actually, “ethnic areas”) and each one has a cultural display showing some aspect of their customs.
-Our theme this year is “Folk Medicine” and it will be interesting to see what ailments people treat and how they do so.
+There are booths from 34 “countries” (actually, “ethnic areas”) and each one has a cultural display showing some aspect of their customs.
+Our theme this year is “Ethnic Attire” and it will be interesting to see what sorts of clothing will be presented.
 Most booths sell food and merchandise that must be representative of the area they represent.
 Booths.

 Most booths are selling food and beverages, again that must be representative of their culture.
 Much of the food is freshly prepared on site by people who know how to do it.
 Food.